 Hoods & Sleeves

 Two front hand pockets with zip closures are common, though some pockets are smaller or placed higher than others for harness compatibility.
 These handwarmer pockets often become super important for keeping heat from escaping your extremities once the temps start to drop.

-Additional accessory pockets might include interior or exterior chest, inside mesh pockets, and a pocket the jacket itself stuffs into.
+Additional accessory pockets might include an interior or exterior chest, inside mesh pockets, and a pocket the jacket itself stuffs into.